 - Place the chicken in a strainer or colander and sprinkle it with baking soda.
-Mix well and let this mixture marinate for about 20 minutes.
+Mix well and let this mixture rest for 15-20 minutes.
 Rinse the chicken thoroughly, ensuring it's completely free of any baking soda.
-Pat dry and marinate again in the corn starch.
-Set aside.
+Pat dry.

-- Meanwhile, mix all the ingredients listed for the sauce and set aside.
+- In a small bowl, mix all the ingredients listed for the sauce and set aside.

-- Lower the heat, if needed, and add the remaining 2 tablespoons of oil into the wok and add in the garlic and ginger and sauté for 15-20 seconds.
-Raise the heat back up and add the onion and bell pepper.
-Stir-fry until you can smell the peppery aroma of the green peppers and the onions turn translucent.
+- Lower the heat to medium and add the remaining tablespoon of oil.
+Add the garlic and ginger and sauté for 15-20 seconds.
+Add the onion and bell pepper and raise the heat back to high.
+Stir-fry until you can smell the peppery aroma of the green peppers and onions turn translucent (~4-5 min).
 Add the chicken back in, followed by the prepared sauce.

-- Stir and cook until the chicken is cooked through and the sauce has reduced.
-Taste and adjust salt and spices, if desired.
+- Stir-fry until the sauce has reduced and the chicken is fully cooked (~1-2 min).
+Taste and adjust salt and spice, if desired.